HRgowda/Password_Generator/Readme.md

-# This is a simple Password Generator.
+# This is a simple Python based Password Generator.